Iamsdt/Notesv2/Hire10x/Agile.md

 - Used exclusively for urgent tasks from leadership
 - Developer must confirm with Scrum Master before requesting On Hold
 - Tasks completed in following sprint with no performance penalty
+- Developer not penalized for On Hold tasks

 #### Testing Guidelines

 - No code changes allowed once moved to Testing
 - Developer responsible for thorough validation
 - Move to Done if passed, back to In Progress if issues found
+- Testing should be done based on acceptance criteria defined in User Story
+- Reopened bugs due to developer error negatively impact performance evaluation
+- All tasks must be in Testing or Done state by sprint end for successful completion

 ---